TokenTax Review 2026

 Overview

-I've been using TokenTax since 2021, and honestly, it's the only crypto tax software I trust with my DeFi nightmare.
+TokenTax has a strong reputation among DeFi users for handling complex tax situations.
 Founded in 2017 by former Wall Street tax professionals, TokenTax stands apart because they actually have CPAs on staff who understand crypto - not just developers who read some tax code.
 Their VIP tier is the real deal: a dedicated accountant who handles everything from messy Uniswap swaps to staking rewards.
 Is it expensive?
 Yes.
-But after spending 40+ hours one year trying to figure out my Aave positions myself, the peace of mind is worth it.
+But for anyone who has spent dozens of hours trying to untangle Aave positions manually, the peace of mind can be worth it.

 Best For